dobrienUNCG/Cards/docs/Software Requirements Document.md

 ### Reusability
 This software will strive to follow the standards for object oriented programming.
 ### Portability
+This software will strive to work cross-platform.
 ## Process Requirements

 ### Development Process Used
+This project plans to use a waterdown development process.
 ### Time Constraints
 There are no time constraints except for the delivery date.
 ### Cost and Delivery Date